aprath1/bsrc/README.md

 This repo hosts the surface region correspondence evaluation dataset consisting of mulitple surface region ground truths for 3 object categories - Chair, Car and Plane.

 Each object category has 10 objects with each object having 8 different ground truth surface regions.
+Providing 90 pairwise correspondence estimation possibility per category, with 8 region correspondences estimations in each pair.

 Sample images of surface region ground truths below: